How to Install Mods in Sims 4

 We generally don’t support players pirating games.
 Mods also bring this to the next level.
 Since pirated (or cracked) game versions often are slightly outdated or have a few different installation files, there’s no guarantee that mods that work for legitimate Sims 4 copies will work for pirated ones.

-If you do want to try the process out, the same applies whether you’re using a cracked version of the game or a genuine copy.
+If you do want to try, the same process applies whether you’re using a cracked version of the game or a genuine copy.
 Your Sims 4 documents folder may be located in a different place, courtesy of the installation.

 How to Install Mods in Sims 4 on Origin